Document

 • delete the document - deleteDoc(ref)

-The path identifies the document uniquely.
-We provide it either as a single string or multiple strings.
+The document's path identifies it uniquely.
+We provide the path as a single string or build it from string components.

 const docRef = doc(db, "users", "Nk....WQ")